 The specific topics and issues that we deal with change from year to year, and while you don't need to be an expert on or have experience with any particular issues, it might be useful to think about how you can help FAUW with its current priorities.
-To get a sense of what we're working on now, read the Board meeting summaries (and other posts) on the FAUW blog, talk to a member of the Elections Committee, or attend the information session on March 9.
+To get a sense of what we're working on now, read the Board meeting summaries (and other posts) on the FAUW blog or talk to a Board member.

 What's the time commitment?

 On average, Board members report spending 2–4 hours a week on average and note that this time can be accommodating of personal and family schedules.
 With project work, the time commitment increases, but this extra time is spent working on goals that are important to you.

 If, in your second (or later) year on the Board you are appointed to the executive and/or the Faculty Relations Committee, your time commitment will increase significantly, but teaching releases are available.

 How do the faculty- and lecturer-specific seats work?

 The faculty-specific and lecturer seats were established a few years ago to ensure that the Board always has representation from among the lecturer ranks and from all six faculties.
 The faculty seats are elected by and from members in that faculty, and the lecturer seat is elected by and from members with lecturer appointments.
 However, once elected, all directors are responsible to all FAUW members.
 The purpose is to ensure broad representation around the table, not to create constituencies to which those directors are specifically accountable.

 Okay, but what's it actually like?

 Here’s what some current and past directors have to say about their time on the Board: